ShawBC/MadeWithML/README.md

 # MadeWithML
-A repo for me to go through the MadeWithML course during winter
+A repo for me to go through the MadeWithML course during my part-time masters